brooksidecasa/brooksidecasa.github.io/projects.md

 prior to move-in, the floors need to be redone. they are just short of falling apart.

+## foundation

+the foundation has been compromised, so we have somebody coming out to redo the supports and build a retaining wall near some of the exposed footings.

 ## garage

 the garage has a semi-finished room above it, but it is painted close to black, and the stairwell's insulation is incomplete. there is some flooding near the doorway, which will require a french drain (or similar solution). it also lacks gutters.